-1. A brief preliminary discussion of the issue in small groups;
+1. A brief preliminary discussion of the topic in small groups;

-2. Introducing the topic of the conversation through the assignment of one or two participants to make an introductory problem statement that reveals the problem statement;

-3. using a brief pre-talk on the topic.
+- 2. Introducing the topic of the conversation by asking one or two participants in advance to make an introductory problem statement that reveals the problem statement; - 3.
+Using a brief pre-survey on the topic.

 Any of the options should not take too long to allow for a quicker transition to the discussion.

-There are a number of sequential steps that must be taken to effectively conduct a discussion:
+There are a number of sequential steps that should be taken to conduct a discussion effectively:

-1. Allocate roles-functions in the discussion group (facilitator (organiser), analyst, recorder, observer).

-2. Determine the order of work when discussing the problem in discussion groups (problem statement; grouping participants into groups, assigning roles in small groups, explaining to the leader what the expected participation of participants in the discussion is; discussing the problems in small groups; presenting the results of the discussion in front of the whole team; continuing the discussion and behaviour of the results).

-- training (business and role-playing) games,
+- 1. Allocate roles-functions in the discussion group ("moderator (organiser), analyst, recorder, observer"). - 2.
+Determine the order of work when discussing a problem in discussion groups (setting the problem; arranging participants into groups, assigning roles in small groups, explaining what the expected participation of participants in the discussion is; discussing problems in small groups; presenting the results of the discussion in front of the whole team; continuing the discussion and behaviour of the results). - training (business and role-playing) games.

-Among the active forms of student training, a special place belongs to the game (educational, business, didactic), which most adequately reflects the socio-psychological characteristics of young people as an object and subject of education and upbringing and training sessions.
+Among the active forms of student training, a special place belongs to the game (educational, business, didactic), which most adequately reflects the socio-psychological characteristics of young people as an object and subject of education and upbringing and educational trainings.

-Educational games help to form such important key qualifications of specialists as communicative abilities, tolerance, teamwork, independent thinking.
-Training games are built on the principle of imitating various situations of cognition and communication.
+Educational games help to form such important key qualifications of specialists as communicative abilities, tolerance, ability to work in a team, independence of thinking.
+Training games are based on the principle of imitating various situations of cognition and communication.
 Some fragments of the game can be used directly in the classroom: role-playing, for example, a student is offered the role of a "polemicist", asking the speaker difficult questions, or when the most prepared student is assigned to conduct a discussion of one of the issues presented in the practical training.